Sugar Free Crockpot Applesauce

 Alternatively, like I mentioned earlier, you could cook your apples in a big pot with some water.
 However, in my experience the slow cooked applesauce results in more depth in flavor than stovetop cooked apples.

-Finally, I use various types of glass jars and plastic containers to store my applesauce.
+To store my applesauce, I use various types of glass jars and plastic containers.
 Glass jars are good if you are planning to consume your applesauce within a few days (up-to 5 days) and keep them in the fridge.
 However, if you are planning to make a big batch, you could place the sauce in airtight plastic containers and keep them in your freezers up to three months.

 - ½ cup of water